 - Pickpockets ditto

-- Remember to always check where the exits are in hostels and clubs
+- Remembering to always check where the exits are in hostels and clubs

 - Oh, and before you go scan all your docs: passport, train pass, EHIC, insurance, plane reservations itinerary, etc and email them to yourself and your parents.
 You know it makes sense!”